puppetlabs/puppetlabs-panos/README.md

 ### Setup Requirements

-This module requires a user that can access the device's web management interface.
+This module requires a user that can access the device's web management interface and the dependences will need to be installed.

+The PANOS module has a dependency on the `resource_api`, the setup instructions can be found [on the Resource API README](https://github.com/puppetlabs/puppetlabs-resource_api#resource_api).

+* on each puppetserver or PE master that needs to manage PANOS devices, classify or apply the `panos::server` class.
+* on each puppet agent that needs to manage PAOS devices, classify or apply the `panos::agent` class.

 ### Beginning with PANOS